alankhoangfr/monopolyJava/README.md

 # monopolyJava
 Monopoly game in Java

+Ruuning the Program\
-In the Directory,
+In the command line of the directory\
-javac *.java
+Run javac *.java\
 then java Main